 I also love making stickers.

 These stickers are so fun!
-Can I have one?
+May I have one?

 Sure thing.
-Message me your postal address and I’ll send you one.
+Message me your postal address and I’ll send you one They're about 3" x 3" (lighght is about 5" long).

 But, don’t they cost anything?